Rate limit Api endpoint with redis 'GCRA' algorithm working example

 if request_is_limited(redis_connection, username, 30, timedelta(seconds=60)):

-raise TooManyRequestsExeption("Too many requests")
+raise TooManyRequestsExeption("Too many requests")6 Test Functionality

 request_count = 100